tamaskis/planet3D-MATLAB/README.md

 ## Description

 `background(spec)` sets the plot background for drawing celestial bodies in 3D. `spec` refers to the specified background, and can be set to `'Black'`, `'Stars'`, or `'Milky Way'`.

+<br/><br/>
+<br/><br/>
+# Examples and Additional Documentation

+   -  See "EXAMPLES.mlx" or the "Examples" tab on the File Exchange page for examples.
+   -  See "DOCUMENTATION.pdf" for additional documentation.